What if a simple blood test could shape your entire future?

 Now let’s unpack what these tests involve, how to approach them, and why they matter for your insurance application.

-What Is a Medical Test in Term Insurance?
+What Is a Medical Test for Term Insurance?

 Term insurance is designed to provide financial protection to your loved ones if something happens to you.
 Before issuing a policy, insurers want to understand the health risk they are taking on.
 That’s where medical tests come in.